Los Angeles County sheriff's deputy killed in his patrol car

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

+A car matching that description was towed Monday morning from outside a Palmdale home where sheriff's department SWAT officers took the suspect into custody after an hours-long standoff.
+Several firearms were recovered at the scene, Luna said.

+Family members surrendered at the home before the suspect, identified as 29-year-old Kevin Gatiano Salazar, barricaded himself inside the residence, Luna said.
+He came out when SWAT officers deployed chemical agents inside the home.

-Clinkunbroomer, who was engaged was four days before his death, was a third-generation law enforcement officials who served the department for eight years.
+Clinkunbroomer was a third-generation law enforcement officer who served the department for eight years.
 Luna said he was a field training officer who took after his father and grandfather, who also served the force.

 “We’re hurting because we lost somebody, It always hurts," Luna said.
 "They try to prepare you for this and no matter how much they do, it hurts bad.”